 - Sony PlayStation VR v HTC Vive: Which VR headset is worth the money?It's not all about Oculus, y'know

-Late 2016 is a pretty good time to buy your first VR headset.
-Apart from Oculus teasing its standalone Santa Cruz headset and HTC talking about future redesigns, we don't expect any new headset hardware from these companies in the next few months.
+Mid 2017 is an interesting time to be buying your first VR headset.
+Oculus was teasing its standalone Santa Cruz headset and HTC is talking about future redesigns but we don't expect any big, new headset hardware from these companies in the next few months.

-When in doubt, go Gear VR if you have a Samsung, cheap and cheerful for iPhones and other Androids till Daydream gets going.
-For PS4 gamers, it's PlayStation VR.
+Otherwise, when in doubt, go Gear VR if you have a Samsung, cheap and cheerful mobile VR headsets for iPhones and other Androids till Daydream really gets going.
+For PS4 gamers, it's the obvious PlayStation VR.